Elementary BEd - East Kootenay Program

-You may take the admission requirements (year 1) as a College of the Rockies student or at another university or college.
+You may take the admission requirements (year 1) at the College of the Rockies or at another university or college.
 You will then apply to enter the University of Victoria's Faculty of Education for years 2, 3 and 4.
 See the program outline.

 Once completed you will qualify for a Bachelor of Education degree and a BC teaching certificate.

 If you already have an undergraduate degree please consult an academic adviser in the Teacher Education Advising Office about the Bachelor of Education Post-Degree Professional Program (Elementary).